 Amazon link: Teddie Organics Golden Jojoba Oil.

-Five – Viva Naturals
+Six – Viva Naturals

 A jojoba oil which will apparently rejuvenate and replenish your skin, and even make your hair radiant and healthy.
 The truth?
 It’s more than likely, because Viva Naturals is another perfect jojoba oil.
 It’s golden, pure and certified organic by both the USDA and QAI (Quality Assurance International).